By Julia Powers.

 It Takes a Village

 RTB is the manifestation of the collective vision–as well as years of hard work–of several South Coast residents, including its guiding visionaries, Desa Van Laarhoven and Geoff Kinder, who long dreamed of establishing a center for restorative community.
 Their vision, nurtured through years of education, volunteerism, and participation in the Rancho Mastatal community in Costa Rica, came to be shared by other like-minded people.
-Over the course of many months, this group contemplated how to create such a center.
+Over many months, this group contemplated how to create such a center.
 Desa, then the executive director of the Marion Institute, a nonprofit incubator for social change based in Marion, MA, was overseeing approximately 20 projects worldwide but knew, “we [Geoff and I] wanted to do something locally.
 We wanted to do something around food and health and local sustainability.”

 Over time, their vision found a home at RTB but it took several more years to find a forward-thinking financial backer to make their ideals a reality.
 In 2013, Ellen and Duncan McFarland, who are funders of the Marion Institute and, thus, very familiar with Desa’s work, purchased the land through their Bromley Charitable Trust, and the RTB Farm, a Center for Restorative Community, was born.
 Although the concept of a restorative community may be unfamiliar to people, Desa noted that it transcends the more familiar concept of sustainability.
 She explained, “The word ‘sustainable’ didn’t match where we as humans have to go.
 Neither did ‘green.’
 RTB is about the bigger picture, the world and restoring it, so it’s beneficial and healthy for all.”